-Property or items you or your partner own in full or part, or have an interest in are assets.
+Assets are property or items you or your partner own in full or part, or have an interest in.
 They can affect your payment.

 We have information in different languages about Asset types

 Call our Multilingual Phone Service to speak with us in your language about your Centrelink payments and services.